Key Points About Georgia Injury Law and Homeowners Insurance:

-- If you’re injured on someone’s property, then the homeowner may be held liable.
-Most homeowners insurance policies include “personal liability coverage,” which is designed to protect at-fault homeowners.
+- If you’re injured on someone’s property due to negligence, most homeowners insurance policies include “personal liability coverage,” which is designed to protect negligent at-fault homeowners.

-- A personal injury case can take anywhere from a couple of weeks to several years to reach a settlement, depending on the length of investigation and negotiations.
+- A personal injury case can take anywhere from a few weeks to several years to reach a settlement, depending on the length of investigation, your recovery and negotiations.

 Most people think of homeowners insurance existing just to provide coverage for damage or burglary to a home or certain personal property.
 But, homeowners insurance may also cover and protect your personal assets if you are responsible or liable for some personal injury claims.